akouz/HBus/Protocol/README.md

 While debugging nodes, it is possible to transfer text messages duirng the pause from EOF to Prefix.
 In normal operation all debugging traffic should be disabled.

+## Encryption

+Cipher is a combination of XTEA block cipher and LFSR-32 stream cipher.

+First 8 bytes of message are encrypted by XTEA cipher.
+While encrypting the block, an intermediate value is used to initialise 32-bit LFSR.
+The rest of the message is encrypted by LFSR stream cipher.

+Decryption is made similarly.
+First 8 bytes of the message decrypted by XTEA block cipher, an intermediate value is used to initialise 32-bit LFSR.
+The rest of the message decrypted by 32-bit LFSR stream cypher.

+XTEA uses a 128-bit key.
+The key is combined from two parts: EEPROM key and flash key.
+Flash key defined at compile time, it should be unique for the user.
+EEPROM key defined during node configuration, it should be unique for the particular project.

+At power-up node reads EEPROM key and encrypts it using its flash key.
+The result is used as XTEA key to encrypt HBus and MQTT-SN messages.

 ## Fields

 Big endian used, eg MSB byte sent first, LSB byte sent last.